 |The Minnetonka Framework for Teaching & Learning|

 To develop this comprehensive framework, our Director of Teacher Development, Sara White, coordinated the work and efforts of teacher and administrator teams who worked to identify and compose the definitions and levels for each level of complexity on the Framework, as well as write an overview document and create guides of about 10-15 pages that detail each of the Framework's eight dimensions.
-(View the draft Framework Overview document and draft guide for Authentic & Real World Learning referenced on slides 18-20 in the presentation.)
+(View the draft Framework Overview document and draft guide for Authentic & Real World Learning referenced in the presentation.)
 Sara also scripted an overview video that we showed our staff this past August during back to school workshops: